Philadelphia Phillies Logo

 Philadelphia Phillies Logo 1946-1949

-In 1946, the Phillies again changed the logo.
+In 1946, the “Phillies” changed their logo again.
 Two baseball players are depicted on a red background.
-The first catch a flying white baseball, while the second tries to substitute a bandwagon for another player.
-Under the picture is the phrase “Fighting Phyllis,” as well as a white baseball bat.
+The first is catching a flying white baseball, and the second is attempting to hit another player’s throw.
+Below the image, the phrase “Fighting Phyllis” and a white baseball bat appear.

 1950 – 1969